Windscribe VPN Review

 Based in Ontario, Canada, Windscribe has over 500 servers in over 60 countries.
 While I love Canada and Canadians, I’m not thrilled about the VPN’s location.
 Canada is a part of the international surveillance alliance Five Eyes, which means that you could be subject to hand over your data, completely legally.
 Sure, this would only be done in a very specific and dire situation, but you’re using a VPN for a reason (and I won’t ask why!).
-Canada itself has been known to have stricter policies on data retention and surveillance, so it’s not the best place for a VPN’s headquarters.
+Canada has been known to have stricter data retention and surveillance policies, so it’s not the best place for a VPN’s headquarters.

 Now that I’ve given you some necessary background, I want to tell you about the features of the VPN itself.